Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Technical lemmas

-\begin{remark} We give several examples that the functional $F$ satisfies weakly lower continuity. \begin{itemize}[leftmargin=*] \item If $f:\Theta\rightarrow(-\infty,+\infty]$ is lower semicontinuous, and $\mu$-convex ($\mu\in\mathbb{R}$) in Euclidean sense, then Lemma~\ref{lemma_weakly_conti} implies that $F=\int_{\Theta} fd\rho$ is weakly lower semicontinuous.
+\begin{remark}[Conditions on weak lower semicontinuity] We give several examples that the functional $F$ satisfies weak lower semicontinuity. \begin{itemize}[leftmargin=*]

-\item If $f:\Theta\rightarrow(-\infty,+\infty]$ is lower semicontinuous and bounded from below, then $F=\int_{\Theta} fd\rho$ is weakly lower semicontinuous, [Example 9.3.1, \cite{ambrosio2005gradient}]. \item For conditions that ensure the weakly lower semicontinuity of internal energy, we refer to [Section 9.3, \cite{ambrosio2005gradient}] for details.
-Specifically, $\int_{\Theta} \rho log\rho$ is weakly lower semicontinuous. \end{itemize}
+\item If $f:\Theta\rightarrow(-\infty,+\infty]$ is lower semicontinuous and its negative part has a 2-growth, then $F=\int_{\Theta} fd\rho$ is lower semicontinuous with respect to $\mathcal{W}_2$ topology, see Example 9.3.1 in \cite{ambrosio2005gradient}.
+If $f:\Theta\rightarrow(-\infty,+\infty]$ is lower semicontinuous and bounded from below, then $F=\int_{\Theta} fd\rho$ is weakly lower semicontinuous, see Example 9.3.1 in \cite{ambrosio2005gradient}. \item For conditions that ensure the weak lower semicontinuity of internal energy, we refer to Section 9.3 in \cite{ambrosio2005gradient} for details.
+Specifically, $\int_{\Theta} \rho log\rho$ is weakly lower semicontinuous. \end{itemize} \end{remark}

+\begin{remark}[Conditions on (1) in Assumption \ref{assum_1}] If $F:\mathcal{P}_2(\Theta):\rightarrow (-\infty,+\infty]$ is proper, lower semicontinuous (with respect to $\mathcal{W}_2$ topology), $\mu$-convex ($\mu\in\mathbb{R}$) along generalized geodesics, and bounded from below, then the proximal algorithm (\ref{Eqn_jko}) admits a minimizer for any $\xi>0$.
+For details, we refer to Section~10.3 in~\cite{ambrosio2005gradient}, where the condition is even weaker, being defined only on $\mathcal{W}_2$-bounded sets.

 \end{remark}